zzningxp/PointPillars-ROS/README.md

   Summary       681.325  ms
 ```

+## Test Rosbag:

+I use [nuscenes2bag](https://github.com/clynamen/nuscenes2bag) to create some test rosbag [nu0061 download password:s2eh](https://pan.baidu.com/s/1vqKvJ8jRwxEZKuuFBCig2w).

+To use this rosbag, you shoulde change input_topic to `/lidar_top` , and use src/rviz/nuscenes.rviz for visualization.

 ## Models Files:
 Faster ONNX models on TX1:
 * zz0809_512_e50 model is with the same config file as cbgs model, and the evaluation data is re-tested by the same eval benchmark.